Reciprocal theorem for calculating the flow rate of oscillatory channel flows: Introduction

 \section{Introduction}

-Low-Reynolds-number oscillatory flows are widely encountered in microfluidics applications such as the generation of emulsions, mixing of fluids, and particle or cell separation \cite{dincau2020pulsatile}.
+Low-Reynolds-number oscillatory flows are widely encountered in microfluidics applications such as the mixing of fluids \cite{cola2006pulsed}, the generation of emulsions, and particle or cell separation \cite{dincau2020pulsatile}.
 Traditionally, the channels in these applications \cite{vedel2010pulsatile,vishwanathan2020generation,dincau2020pulsatile,recktenwald2021optimizing} are considered rigid, and it is of interest to determine the hydraulic impedance \cite{morris2004oscillatory} (i.e., the complex hydrodynamic resistance~\cite{kirby2010micro}) due to the oscillatory flow.
-In recent years, new applications have emerged harnessing oscillatory flows through deformable channels.
-For example, lab-on-a-chip technologies use compliant components to achieve frequency conversion and flow control \cite{leslie2009frequency,begley2009periodic,biviano2022smoothing}.
-Meanwhile, in biofluid mechanics applications, compliant channels are used to mimic the physiology of human organs \cite{huh2010reconstituting,bhatia2014microfluidic}, through which air or blood is cycled periodically \cite{dragon1991oscillatory,grotberg2004biofluid,kiranraj2019biomimetic}.
-These oscillations can be imposed \cite{parthasarathy2022elastic} onto the compliant conduits, as in peristalsis \cite{takagi2011peristaltic}, or they can be self-induced \cite{heil2011fluid,pedley2015flow,wang2022reduced}.